Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Additional Results

 \subsection{Mouse Blood Hematopoiesis}

 We obtained the dataset from \citep{weinreb2020lineage}.
 We used the cells profiled from in vitro cultured mouse hematopoietic progenitors, grown in conditions supporting multi-lineage differentiation.
 While not transplanted, the system retains extensive intercellular signaling, making it suitable for studying interaction-driven transition dynamics.
 The original gene expression space was projected to a 50-dimensional subspace using PCA.
 We summarized the results of hold-one-out evaluations in \cref{tab:weinreb_holdout}.
 The improvements observed in both \cref{tab:weinreb_results} and \cref{tab:weinreb_holdout} indicate that incorporating interaction terms indeed helps to recover the trajectories of cells.
 Moreover, the learned interacting forces exhibit significant correlation with the learned velocity, as quantified by a Moran's I of 0.757.
 Based on our preceding analysis, this observed pattern and the improvement in performance strongly suggest the presence of genuine interaction forces within this realworld data.
+To enhance interpretability, we identified top 200 genes influenced most significantly by cell-cell interactions.
+Subsequent enrichment analysis of these genes revealed key pathways associated with the biological processes, as shown in \cref{tab:mouse_pathway_enrichment}.
+Applying this to the mouse hematopoiesis dataset, we identified pathways related to positive regulation of leukocyte activation and cell-cell adhesion which are closely linked to hematopoiesis, interactions, and differentiation.
+We also incorporated Trajectory Inference with Cell–Cell Interactions (TICCI) \citep{fu2025trajectory} as a reference method.
+By applying TICCI to the mouse hematopoietic dataset, it identified ligand-recptor pair Lgals9-Cd45, which is closely related to the regulation of T cell activation, further provides biological interpretation for enriched pathways.
+Moreover, we calculated the gradients of growth network with respect to genes to identify key genes that contribute to growth dynamics, including Meis1, Nfkb1, and Rap1b.
+Meis1 regulates hematopoietic stem cell proliferation and self-renewal, Nfkb1 promotes cell cycle entry and survival as a signaling hub, and Rap1b drives cell division via pathways like MAPK, consistent with established biological knowledge.
+These findings demonstrate CytoBridge’s ability to uncover biologically relevant mechanisms.